benitomartin/substack-newsletters-search-course/README.md

 make ingest-embeddings-flow FROM_DATE=2023-01-01
 ```

-To deploy flows to Prefect Cloud or your own Prefect server, run the following commands:
+To deploy flows to Prefect Cloud or your own Prefect server, run the following commands, Then you can run the flows from the Prefect UI or CLI:

 ```bash
 make deploy-cloud-flows